The Agent Web Looks a Lot Like 1995

 If you run a company in this space

 We welcome sponsors.
-Community-led standards work needs sustainable infrastructure — review venues, editorial capacity, legal support, convening cost.
-A vendor-neutral body cannot be vendor-neutral if it depends on any single vendor to keep the lights on, and it cannot do the work the community needs if it depends on unpaid time alone.
-Sponsorship is how organisations that care about the outcome help fund the work without buying a seat at a table that, by design, does not have seats for sale.
+Community-led standards work needs sustainable infrastructure, review venues, editorial capacity, legal support, convening cost.
+A vendor-neutral body can't stay that way if it depends on any single vendor to keep the lights on, and it can't do the work the community needs if it depends on unpaid time alone.
+Sponsorship is how companies that care about the outcome help fund the work without buying a seat at a table that, by design, doesn't have seats for sale.

-If your company builds products or serves users whose work lives in this space — agent platforms, browsers, CMS vendors, retail infrastructure, accessibility tooling, payments, identity — reach out.
-The same tg.community page carries the sponsor enquiry route.
+If your company builds products or serves users in this space - agent platforms, browsers, CMS vendors, retail infrastructure, accessibility tooling, payments, identity - reach out.
+The same tg.community page has the sponsor enquiry route.

 Further reading

-If you want to see what the “written in public” posture looks like applied to the metadata layer rather than the protocol stack, A Standard That Knows What It Isn’t walks through how MX — the machine-readable metadata standard being drafted under The Gathering — stays deliberately small and defers to Dublin Core, Schema.org, DCAT, EXIF and IETF rather than duplicating them.
-The broader body of MX work, including the ongoing book series, lives at mx.allabout.network.
+If you want to see what the "written in public" approach looks like applied to the metadata layer rather than the protocol stack, A Standard That Knows What It Isn't walks through how MX, the machine-readable standard being drafted under The Gathering, stays deliberately small and defers to Dublin Core, Schema.org, DCAT, and IETF rather than duplicating them.
+The broader body of MX work, including the ongoing book series, is at mx.allabout.network.
 Both are good places to see the approach in motion before deciding whether the posture is one you want to help shape.

 One last thing

-The agent web does not have to repeat the browser wars.
+The agent web doesn't have to repeat the browser wars.
 The escape hatch from vendor fragmentation has always been the same: a community that refused to wait for vendors to agree, that wrote its standards in public, that insisted on the seams being documented, and that earned the right to be taken seriously by showing up week after week until the work was done.
-That is the invitation.
+That's the invitation.
 The rest is timing.

 The next decade is still available.
 Help us build it.